onlyuser/NatLang/README.md

 English is a non-context-free language.
 This means the same word used in different contexts can have different meanings.
-But Yacc cannot interpret the same word differently if it is represented using the same lexer terminal.
+But Yacc cannot interpret the same lexer terminal differently if it is represented using the same lexer terminal ID.
 When this happens, it is necessary to split ambiguous terminals.

-How to split ambiguous terminals:
+It works as follows:

 1. Identify lexer terminal with ambiguous meaning.
 2. Identify parser rules that use the lexer terminals with ambiguous meaning, and assign to each use case a different lexer terminal ID.